Neighborhood Boards and Aiea Community Association Meetings

 December 18, 2019 – Master Planning Community Workshop

-A Master Planning Community Workshop was held in the Hospitality Room at Aloha Stadium on December 18 and was attended by about 50 people.
-The workshop allowed members of the public to identify areas of opportunity and concern about the NASED project.
+Two Master Planning Community Workshops have been held in the Hospitality Room at Aloha Stadium.
+The first one, which was open to the general public, was held on December 18 and attended by about 50 people.
+The second one, which was focused on stadium tenants, vendors, sponsors and neighboring businesses, was held on January 27 and attended by about 50 people.
+The workshops allowed members of the public and stadium business stakeholders to identify areas of opportunity and concern about the NASED project.
 Following brief remarks by members of the NASED team, attendees were invited to visit stations set up throughout the room that addressed various topics of interest and concern, including Traffic, Roads and Parking, Site Program and Amenities, Stadium Design and Events, and Environmental and Sustainability.
-The input and feedback received from the public will assist with the master planning process.
+The input and feedback received is assisting with the master planning process.

 October 3, 2019 – P3 (Public-Private Partnership) Industry Day